Kiwi company launches data centre in a box offering

 “The other advantage is that unlike many multi-national vendors, when it comes to the components, we’re vendor agnostic,” Lewis says.

 He says the Datablok offers best of breed and fit-for-purpose hardware, locally supported and in whatever layout a customer requires.

-Lewis says Datablok is expected to appeal to a range of customers, including those who need to free up office space and those who need to be able to take the data centre with them – whether to particular events such as sporting events or movie making, or because they’re preparing to move to new offices and don’t want to invest in a data centre within the current building.
+Lewis says Datablok is expected to appeal to a range of customers, including those who need to free up office space and those who need to be able to take the data center with them – whether to particular events such as sporting events or movie making, or because they’re preparing to move to new offices and don’t want to invest in a data center within the current building.

 “That can mean in the difference in a company having to move to new premises, or being able to remain where they are,” Lewis says.
 The Datablok can then be housed in a warehouse, or outside in a carpark or on a rooftop.